Haidra-Org/hordelib/docs/comfyui-bridge.md

 `model_dirs.py`. `invalidate_filename_cache` covers the mid-process rescan needed when files (textual inversions) appear between jobs.

+## Checkpoint RAM cache

+`SharedModelManager._models_in_ram` keeps the last loaded tuple `(model, clip, vae)` per model name (suffixed `:file_type` for component files).
+A cached entry is only reused when it covers every component the current request asks for: component-subset loads (a text-encode stage loads only the CLIP, an image lane only the VAE) cache `None` in the omitted slots, and a later, broader request treats such an entry as a miss, reloading from disk and replacing the cache with the fuller tuple.
+Seamless-tiling state is re-applied on reuse to whichever of the UNet and VAE are present.

 ## The monkeypatches

 Five ComfyUI internals are patched at import time (`hordelib/execution/comfy_patches.py`),